-Network service is interrupted or unreliable leading to potential loss of customers and reputational damage.
+Network service is interrupted of unreliable leading to potential loss of customers and reputational darnage a result of medica, malpractice could result in damage to reputation and increased costs

-Our networks are built in a resilient way with diverse route options should a failure occur in one route.
-This, combined with an ability to identify and resolve connectivity issues quickly, minimises downtime of the networks.
+· Our networks are built in a resilient way with diverse route options should a failure occur in one route.
+This, combined with an ability to identify and resolve. connectivity issues quickly, minimises downtime of the networks